nusco/ProgML/setup.md

     conda install tensorflow

-### “I cannot install Python 3.7 on my Mac”
+#### “I cannot install Python 3.7 on my Mac.”

-I have this issue myself, and it's facepalm material: Python 3.7 isn't supported on the latest Apple silicon.
+I stumbled upon this issue myself: Python 3.7 isn't supported on the latest Apple silicon.
 You can still install it using [PyEnv](https://github.com/pyenv/pyenv#basic-github-checkout), but the process is error-prone.

-Your best bet is to use a more recent version of Python and some of the libraries, and tweak some of the later examples in the book.
+Your best bet is to use more recent versions of both Python and the libraries.
+That will force you to tweak some of the later examples in the book–-but it's a minor change.
 Here is how it works:

-1. Follow the same instructions as above, but use Python 3.8 instead of Python 3.7.
+1. Follow the same instructions as above, but use `Python 3.8` instead of `Python 3.7`.

 2. Install these libraries:

-    - numpy 1.19.5
+    - `numpy 1.19.5`
-    - matplotlib 3.5
+    - `matplotlib 3.5`
-    - seaborn 0.11.1
+    - `seaborn 0.11.1`
-    - scikit-learn 0.24.1
+    - `scikit-learn 0.24.1`
-    - keras 2.6.0
+    - `keras 2.6.0`
-    - tensorflow 2.6.0
+    - `tensorflow 2.6.0`
-    - jupyter 1.0.0
+    - `jupyter 1.0.0`

 3. You shouldn't have any issue running the code in Parts I and II of the book.
 Once you get to Part III, and you start using Keras, you'll get error messages like this:

-    ImportError: cannot import name 'RMSprop' from 'keras.optimizers'
+    `ImportError: cannot import name 'RMSprop' from 'keras.optimizers'`

 The issue is that a couple of packages moved around from Keras 2.3 to 2.6.
-Wherever the code imports from these packages:
+Wherever the code imports from these packages…

     from keras.optimizers import […]
     from keras.utils import […]

-you should use these other packages instead:
+…you should use these other packages instead:

     from tensorflow.keras.optimizers import […]
     from tensorflow.keras.utils import […]

-That should do the trick.

-### “I'm still having trouble”
+#### “I'm still having trouble.”

 Then please [let me know](https://devtalk.com/books/programming-machine-learning).